Hightown (TV series)

 Hightown is an American crime drama television series that premiered on Starz on May 17, 2020.
-The series is created by Rebecca Cutter and executive produced by Cutter, Gary Lennon, Jerry Bruckheimer, Jonathan Littman, and KristieAnne Reed and stars Monica Raymund and James Badge Dale.
+The series was created by Rebecca Cutter and is executive produced by Cutter, Gary Lennon, Jerry Bruckheimer, Jonathan Littman, and KristieAnne Reed.
+It stars Monica Raymund and James Badge Dale.

 In June 2020, the series was renewed for a second season which premiered on October 17, 2021.
 In March 2022, the series was renewed for a third season.
+The third and final season premiered on January 26, 2024.

 Premise

 Jackie Quiñones (Monica Raymund) is a National Marine Fisheries Service Agent in Provincetown, Massachusetts who abuses alcohol and drugs.
 She finds the body of a murdered woman, which launches an investigation by Detectives Alan Saintille (Dohn Norwood) and Ray Abruzzo (James Badge Dale) into Cape Cod organized crime and the local opioid epidemic.